hyperspy/hyperspy/doc/user_guide/big_data.rst

 Saving Big Data
 ^^^^^^^^^^^^^^^^^

-The most efficient format supported by HyperSpy to write data is the :ref:`zspy format <zspy-format>`, mainly because it supports writing currently from concurrently from multiple threads or processes.
+The most efficient format supported by HyperSpy to write data is the :external+rsciio:py:ref:`zspy format <zspy-format>`, mainly because it supports writing currently from concurrently from multiple threads or processes.
 This also allows for smooth interaction with dask-distributed for efficient scaling.